 Allocation of Family Leaves in Different Families and the Family Leave Reforms

-The take-up of father’s quota, a paternity leave aiming for independent childcare and taken after the fathers’ parental leave, increased significantly after the 2013 parental leave reform.
-However, only around 45% of fathers use the father’s quota, and 43% of fathers who use the quota use it in full.
+The use of paternity leave (father’s quota) aiming for independent child care and taken after parental leave increased significantly after the 2013 parental leave reform.
+However, only about 45 per cent of fathers use this part of paternity leave and only 43 per cent of fathers who have taken paternity leave use the leave in full.

 Researchers